bsc-performance-tools/extrae/docs/source/submit-bug.rst

 * |TRACE| configuration information, such as:

   * the configure output and the generated :file:`config.log` file.
-  * versions of any additional libraries (PAPI, libunwind, DynInst, CUDA, OpenCL, libxml2, libdwarf, libelf, ...)
+  * versions of any additional libraries (PAPI, libunwind, DynInst, CUDA, OpenACC, OpenCL, libxml2, libdwarf, libelf, ...)

 * The compilation error itself as reported by invoking :command:`make V=1`.